davidfowl/BedrockFramework/README.md

 - SignalR is built on top of these APIs (.NET client and server)
 - [Orleans](https://github.com/dotnet/orleans/pull/5436/files) just recently adopted these abstractions

-A sample of a couple bedrock transports using new APIs added in .NET Core 3.0
+This project is split into 2 packages:
+- **Bedrock.Framework** - The core framework, server and client builder APIs, built in middleware and transports (sockets and memory).
+- **Bedrock.Framework.Experimental** - A set of protocol and transport implementations that may eventually make their way into core.
+Some of them are incomplete at this time.
     - **Pipes** - A named pipes transport based on NamedPipeClientStream and NamedPipeServerStream
     - **Http2** - An HTTP/2 based transport that uses turns each request into a duplex connection using HTTP/2 streams.
 Uses Kestrel on the server and HttpClient on the client
     - **WebSockets** - A WebSockets transport (uses Kestrel and the building blocks of SignalR internally).

 ## Using CI builds